TycheSoftwares/woocommerce-delivery-notes/readme.txt

 This plugin communicates with our tracking server to send usage data **only** if the user has explicitly opted in to usage tracking.
 For detailed information about what is tracked, please refer to our [usage tracking documentation](https://www.tychesoftwares.com/docs/woocommerce-print-invoice-delivery-note/print-invoice-usage-trackings/).

 == Changelog ==

+= 5.9.0 - 23/12/2025 =
+* Fix - Invoice address lines in the invoice displayed incorrectly in RTL mode
+* Fix - Improved input sanitization and validation in invoice template settings to prevent a potential remote code execution vulnerability.
+* Tweak - Updated for compatibility with WordPress 6.9.0.
+* Tweak - Updated for compatibility with WooCommerce 10.4.3.

 = 5.8.0 - 23/09/2025 =
 * Fix - Additional options created with the Extra Product Options & Add-Ons for WooCommerce plugin not displaying on item meta on Invoice, Delivery Notes, and Receipt templates.